CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 ![Cypress window with smoke test](./images/1-3-cypress-smoke-test-run.png)

-Add the Cypress tests to git:
+Add the new Cypress files to git:

 ```sh
 $ git add .